CustomVue (Wavefront Guided) LASIK

 - CustomVue LASIK Finally, the treatment plan is transferred to the STAR S4 laser, which corrects vision using this unique plan.

 A key component of the CustomVue technology is the Wavescan.
 This device, known as an aberrometer uses advanced sensor technology to create a wavefront map of your optics.
 This sensor technology was originally developed for the Hubble space telescope and is used to map the amount of higher order aberrations.

 Confused?
 You’re not the only one!
 Vision errors are caused by two sources: lower order aberrations and higher order aberrations.
 Most people are familiar with lower order aberrations like farsightedness (hyperopia) nearsightedness (myopia) and astigmatism.
 This is only half the story.

 In additional to lower order aberrations some patients also have a significant amount of higher order aberrations.
 These have unfamiliar terms such as coma,

 spherical aberration and trefoil.
 These are the culprit for poor vision at night, glare and halos.

-The WaveScan is the only device approved to treat both the lower order as well as the higher order aberrations.
-It does this with the help of the WaveScan.
+The STAR laser is the only device approved to treat both the lower as well as the higher order aberrations.